-13.1 Minimum Employment Period
+13.1 Probation

-- (a) An Employee (other than casual Employee) will be on a period of probation for the first six months of engagement for the purposes of determining the Employee's suitability for ongoing employment. - (b) At any time during the probation period, the Employer or the Employee can terminate the employment in accordance with Clause 48. - 13.2 In accordance with Clause 13.1 the following will occur in relation to probation: - (a) The Employer will complete an initial probationary review within three (3) months of the probationary period commencing.
+- (a) An Employee (other than casual Employee) will be on a period of probation for the first six months of engagement for the purposes of determining the Employee's suitability for ongoing employment. - (b) At any time during the probation period, the Employer or the Employee can terminate the employment in accordance with Clause 48. - 13.2 In accordance with the above Clause, the following will occur in relation to probation: - (a) The Employer will complete an initial probationary review within three (3) months of the probationary period commencing.
 The